BlankSHC/PAC-PS/README.md

 # PAC-PS: Supplementary Material
-This is supplementary material to the paper "Proximal Antagonistic Constrained Policy Search for Sample-Efficient Offline Actor-Critic" submitted to TCYB.
+This is supplementary material to the paper "Proximal Antagonistic Constrained Policy Search for Sample-Efficient Offline Actor-Critic".